Four-engined jet aircraft

 The de Havilland Comet, the first commercial jetliner, used four jet engines.

 A four-engined jet, sometimes called a quadjet, is a jet aircraft powered by four engines.
 The presence of four engines offers increased power and redundancy, allowing such aircraft to be used as airliners, freighters, and military aircraft.
 Many of the first purpose-built jet airliners had four engines, among which stands the de Havilland Comet, the world's first commercial jetliner.
-In the decades following their introduction, their use has gradually declined due to a variety of factors, including the approval of twin-engine jets to fly farther from diversion airports as reliability increased, and an increased emphasis on fuel efficiency.
+In the decades following their introduction, their use has gradually declined due to a variety of factors, including ETOPS rules approving twin-engine jets to fly farther from diversion airports as reliability increased, and an increased emphasis on fuel efficiency.

 Design

 Podded engines mounted under the wings of a Boeing 747-8I.

 Podded engines

 The engines of a 4-engined aircraft are most commonly found in pods hanging from pylons underneath the wings.
-This can be observed in the Airbus A340, Airbus A380, and Boeing 747.
+This can be observed in the Airbus A340, Airbus A380, Boeing 747 and Boeing 707.
 Many military airlifters also feature this design, including the Antonov An-124, Boeing C-17 Globemaster, and Lockheed C-5 Galaxy.
 In this location, the engines can act as a relieving load and reduce the structural weight of the wing by 15%.
 They are also in a more accessible location for maintenance or replacement.
 However, disadvantages include a higher risk of the engines ingesting foreign objects as they have a lower ground clearance, and a larger yawing moment during an engine failure.
 The supersonic airliner Concorde had its engines mounted in rectangular pods conformal to the underside of the wing, without any pylons.
 The omission of pylons reduces drag and eliminates the risk of them being overstressed.